 How do we cope with the climate crisis?

-On the way to a healthier and more balanced climate for all, government policy plays an important role.
-The government needs to allow increased production of energy from green sources and limit the carbon and methane emissions that disrupt the atmosphere.
+Government policy plays an important role in the process toward a healthier and more balanced climate.
+The government needs to allow increased energy production from green sources and limit the carbon and methane emissions that disrupt the atmosphere.

-Likewise, it’s imperative to pass a climate law that ensures a budget for action and supervision of policy implementation on this critically important issue for our existence.
+Likewise, it’s imperative to pass a climate law that ensures a budget for supervision of policy implementation and action toward this issue which is critically important to our existence.

 The expected decrease in rain

-So, what can we do here in Israel?
+So, what can we do to help, in Israel?

 Protect the open landscapes that facilitate absorption of the carbon we emit.